t9md/atom-vim-mode-plus/README.md

 - CSS selector scope, and keymap scope is different from vim-mode, **Not compatible**.
 - Internal code base is very different, Issue, PR should be directly sent to vim-mode-plus, DONT create issue, PR to vim-mode for vim-mode-plus's.

+# FAQ

+### Why fork? why not directly contribute to official vim-mode.

+- Changes are too big.
+- Some features are too experimental to merge official vim-mode.

 # New Features

 - Operator
-  - Surround
+  - [Surround][Surround]:
     - Surround, DeleteSurround, ChangeSurround.
-Instead of vim-surround atom package, its repeatable(very improtant) with `.`.
+It's repeatable with `.`.
-    - SurroundWord pre-targeted to iner-word
+    - SurroundWord pre-targeted to inner-word.
     - DeleteSurroundAnyPair: Delete surrounding pair of AnyPair TextObject.
-You don't have to specify what pair you want to delete.
+Auto-find surround char to delete.
     - ChangeSurroundAnyPair: Change surrounding pair of AnyPair TextObject.
-You don't have to specify what pair you want to change.
+Auto-find surround char to change.
-  - Common string transformation which includes SnakeCase, CamelCase, DashCase.
+  - Common string transformation: SnakeCase, CamelCase, DashCase.
-  - ToggleLineComments which toggle comment of target-area(selected by motion or text-objects).
-  - ReplaceWithRegister which replace target-area(selected by text-object or motion) with register's text.
-Very useful since its repeatable.
+  - ToggleLineComments: Toggle comment for lines.
+  - ReplaceWithRegister: Replace with content of specified register.
-  - All target require operator behave as linwise alias when repeated, means `gugu`, `guu` `gUgU`, `gUU` support which is yet supported in vim-mode.
+  - All target-requiring operator behave as linewise alias when repeated, e.g. `gugu`, `guu` `gUgU`, `gUU` and others.
 - TextObject
-  - Indent which select consecutive deeper indented lines
+  - Indentation: Select consecutive lines with deeper indent level than current line's indent level.
-  - Entire buffer.
+  - Entire: Entire buffer.
   - CurrentLine.
 Useful when you do surround line.
   - Fold
   - Comment. which select consecutive commented lines.